sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/mlst.md

     ```
     docker_run staphb/srst2 getmlst.py --species "Streptococcus pneumoniae"
     ```

-    *Note:* scripts for SRST2 requires an older version of SAMtools and Bowtie so you will need to have installed `samtools-0.1.18` and `bowtie2-2.1.0`

     Explore the content of your working directory using `ls` command.
 You should have the following files:
     - `alleles_fasta`